AleGit/FLEA/Documents/Proving.md

 ### Indexing of selected literals

 After a clause is processed its selected literal is put into the term index.
-But the selected literal of already processed clauses could change when the model changes.
+But the selected literal of already processed clauses could change when the model changes through the assertion of subsequent clauses.
 This invalidates entries in the index.
 There are two approaches:
 - **synchronous**: After getting a new model run through all processed clauses and check if the selected literal still holds and update the index if necessary
 - **lazy**: retrieve clashing literals, check if clashing literal still holds in model